 - 7 credits may be in one or more supporting fields such as: engineering, mathematics, natural sciences, business administration, linguistics, philosophy, psychology, or medicine.

 Professional Master's Program

-To satisfy the requirements of the Professional Master's Program (PMP), students must successfully complete eight 4-credit PMP courses (determined in consultation with an adviser) and other courses providing 8 additional credits.
+Eight 4-credit PMP (Professional Master's Program) courses (determined in consultation with an adviser) and other courses providing 8 totaling credits.
 The additional credits may be earned through participation in the department's colloquium series, which features leading-edge researchers and developers in computer science from around the world.
-This series airs throughout the Puget Sound region on UWTV and is available live and archived on the Internet.
 Students who take one course per quarter, plus 1 credit of colloquium, complete the program in two-and-a-half years.

 Doctor of Philosophy

 Most entering students are expected to have a solid background in computer science, including programming, machine organization, data structures, discrete mathematics, automata theory, and programming systems (i.e., the equivalent of CSE 326, CSE 321, CSE 322, and CSE 378, and either CSE 401 or CSE 451).
 Some exceptions to these requirements are made for otherwise-promising students.
 Graduate Record Examination scores are required within the preceding five years.
 The Computer Science and Engineering Graduate Program home page for prospective students gives full details of application procedures.

 Application deadline is December 15 for both U.S. and international students for autumn quarter admission.

 90 credits, to include:

 PhD qualifying evaluation, to include:

 A breadth requirement satisfied through coursework.
 The required course list may change from time to time.
 Students may meet requirements in place when they are admitted.